 It is further proposed to revise Resolution 222 (Rev. WRC-07) to identify the procedure to be followed to ensure that the AMS(R)S priority given in No. 5.357A is respected.
 The revised Resolution calls also for the development by ITU-R SG 4 of a methodology to derive AMS(R)S spectrum requirements from their data traffic requirements.

-[Editor’s note: Two options are provided for the modification of Resolution 222.
-The first one is extracted from document CPG/014 (See below proposal EUR/1.7/4 Option 1) and the second one from document CPG/011 (See below proposal EUR/1.7/4 Option 2)]

 NOC EUR/XXA7/1

 ARTICLE 9